-DHCD invests more than \$105 million each year into housing and community development projects throughout the state - the majority of these are designed to help low-to-moderate income citizens.
+DHCD invests millions each year into housing and community development projects throughout the state.
 This strategic investment of financial and technical resources fosters an environment that attracts private sector development and investment in communities.
 DHCD works to encourage and promote regional economic collaborations to stimulate job creation, economic development and build community capacity and leadership, especially in economically distressed areas.
 By advocating for communities to work together on a regional basis, there are greater opportunities to package experiences more broadly, offering a wider array of economic opportunities to the communities.